Programs To Help Students

 Math and Science Tutoring

-ACE offers tutoring in math and science to help students build confidence in their capacity to master the rigorous coursework.
-ACE tutoring support includes but is not limited to calculus, general chemistry, and molecular biology.
-ACE's tutoring services are not in place or used as a substitute for campus resources.
-Students may receive up to 3 hours of specialized tutoring or one-on-one tutoring during the academic year.
+Ace offers tutoring in math and science to help students build confidence in their capacity to master rigorous coursework.
+Math and science tutoring includes calculus, general chemistry, and molecular biology.
+Students may receive up to six hours of one-on-one tutoring during the academic year.

 Mother And Daughter Meeting With Male Teacher